felixheck/hapi-auth-keycloak/README.md

 If `false` the cache is disabled.
 Use `true` or an empty object (`{}`) to use the built-in default cache.
 Otherwise just drop in your own cache configuration.<br/>
 Optional.
 Default: `false`.

+- `schemeName {string}` — The name used for the authentication scheme of the hapi server.
+Optional.
+Default: `keycloak-jwt`.

+- `decoratorName {string}` — The name used for the server decorator to validate the token, see below.
+Optional.
+Default: `kjwt`.

 - `apiKey {Object}` — The options object enabling an api key service as middleware<br/>
 Optional.
 Default: `undefined`.